Subscription Modal Banner

 Roads going to airports can get crowded.
 Make it in time for your flight by using the Ninoy Aquino International Airport Expressway (NAIAX).
 This road links to the Skyway and is the quickest route to Entertainment City in Parañaque City.

-So if you’re looking to go out of the country or enjoy a quick gamble, prepare to pay for these NAIAX toll fees.
+So if you’re looking to go out of the country or enjoy a quick gamble, prepare to pay these NAIAX toll fees:

 toll fees - naiax